All Episodes

 I ain't even watched him, but I just know he has.

-Oh, he doesn't like the cowboys.
+Oh, he doesn't like the Cowboys?

-Well, they're not the Dallas Cowboy fans.
+Not the Dallas Cowboy fans.

-I love the Dallas Cowboys.
+They love the Dallas Cowboys.

 And I mean, I asked my son, how did you become a Cowboys fan?

-And this is years ago, and he's like they're America's team, Dad.
+And this is years ago, and he's like, they're America's team, Dad.

 That's what he said to me.